Kentucky GOP crime bill draws concerns over civil liberties, wiretapping... including from a Republican

 Reach reporter Joe Sonka at jsonka@courierjournal.com and follow him on Twitter at @joesonka.

-This article originally appeared on Cincinnati Enquirer: Kentucky anti-crime plan met with concerns over civil liberties
+This article originally appeared on Louisville Courier Journal: Kentucky anti-crime plan met with concerns over civil liberties